“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

 Terms of business will provide the process and procedure when dealing with customers and clients, for example, your terms of payment and what service will be delivered when and how.

-An experienced business lawyer will be able to draft agreements with agreed industry terms and be able to advise you on aspects that should be considered to limit your liability if the service or product does not meet expectations.
+An experienced business Solicitor will be able to draft agreements with agreed industry terms and be able to advise you on aspects that should be considered to limit your liability if the service or product does not meet expectations.

 4. Don’t rely on standard agreements found online